Glen Pitt-Pladdy :: Blog

 TENVIS cams do not seem to be configured for DHCP out the box so just checking the DHCP logs isn't going to help though the manual seems to have some conflicting information on that so maybe some models do use DHCP.
 They come configured on a static IP of 192.168.1.239 on the wired network so the easiest thing to do is to configure a machine (I used a laptop) on another address on that network, say 192.168.1.100 with a netmask of 255.255.255.0) and connect it directly to the camera with a suitable cable.

 The next thing to note is that there is nothing listening on port 80 (normal web/http port) so when you point your web browser at the IP address, you get nothing.
 The web interface in fact runs on port 81 so you need to put http://192.168.1.239:81/ into the browser at which point you should get the login box pop up.
-Username and Password by default are both admin (all lower case), at which point you should be able to choose "Server Push Mode" for or "VLC plug-in Mode" (requires VLC plugin) and then you can configure the Wifi or wired network to an appropriate address.
+Depending on the model, Username and Password by default are both admin (all lower case), or Password may be blank, at which point you should be able to choose "Server Push Mode" for or "VLC plug-in Mode" (requires VLC plugin) and then you can configure the Wifi or wired network to an appropriate address.

 Once you have the device configured for your network and can get into the web interface on it's final address and configuration, it's time to move onto configuring ZoneMinder to use the cam.